aherbert/gdsc-smlm/docs/model_plugins.rst

        - ``Step Search``: Search using the parameter range of the input filters with a configured number of steps.

    * - Repeat evolve
-     - Set to **true** to repeat the optimisation performed by the ``Evolve`` setting when re-running the plugin with identical input.
+     - Set to **true** to repeat the optimisation performed by the ``Evolve`` setting when re-running the plugin with identical input and the same basic settings.
 If **false** the plugin will allow configuration of the output display options for the previous results cached for the specified settings.

-       This option only applies when re-running the plugin with the same input results and the same settings.
-In this case the analysis will be the same and the plugin can reuse cached results allowing display of different output options for the same results.
-Re-use of the same results is not possible if the evolve setting was used as the optimisation is randomly seeded.
+       This option only applies when re-running the plugin where the same ``Evolve`` option was previously used.
+In this case it may not be desired to reuse the cached results as the ``Evolve`` options are to be changed.
+Selecting ``Repeat evolve`` will proceed with a new analysis where the ``Evolve`` option settings can be configured in a subsequent dialog.

-       This option is useful to experiment with different ``Evolve`` settings for the same input results and filter settings.

    * - Title
      - Add a title for the analysis to the results tables.
 This can be used when running multiple repeats of the plugin with results from different filters and fitting algorithms.